neurolabusc/AppleSiliconForNeuroimaging/README.md

  - Scientists using the popular [R](https://developer.r-project.org/Blog/public/2020/11/02/will-r-work-on-apple-silicon/index.html), [Julia](https://github.com/JuliaLang/julia/issues/36617) and Python languages require an open source [Fortran compiler](https://walkingrandomly.com/?p=6696).
 While Python is available on Apple Silicon, tools like Numpy and [Scipy](https://github.com/scipy/scipy/wiki/Dropping-support-for-Accelerate) require Fortran compilation.
 One solution is to install a Python distribution like [miniconda](https://docs.conda.io/en/latest/miniconda.html) and run its pip installer to add Intel packages (the scripts included in this repository include numpy, pandas, seaborn).
 There is a delay when one first imports one of these libraries while they are translated.
 Subsequently, the translated Python libraries appear to run well.
  - Current Apple Silicon compilers do [not support OpenMP](https://github.com/Homebrew/brew/issues/7857).
 Many scientific tools use this framework to implement parallel computing.
 This means most native tools will only be able to use a single CPU at a time (though note translated x86-64 OpenMP applications will run multi-threaded).
 While Apple's C Clang compiler generates fast native code, many scientific tools will need to [wait](https://www.theregister.com/2020/11/18/apple_silicon_m1_mac_compatibility/) until gcc, golang and gFortran compilers are available.
- - Tools like VirtualBox, VMware Fusion and Parallels do not yet support Apple Silicon.
+ - Tools like VirtualBox, VMware Fusion, Boot Camp and Parallels do not yet support Apple Silicon.
 Many users rely on these tools for using Windows and Linux programs on their macOS computers.
  - Docker does not [support Apple Silicon](https://www.docker.com/blog/apple-silicon-m1-chips-and-docker/).
 These containers are popular with many neuroimaging tools.
  - Many [homebrew components](https://github.com/Homebrew/brew/issues/7857) do not support Apple Silicon.
 Users will have to [install translated components](https://soffes.blog/homebrew-on-apple-silicon).
  - MATLAB is used by many scientific tools, including SPM.
 While [Matlab](https://www.mathworks.com/matlabcentral/answers/641925-is-matlab-supported-on-apple-silicon-macs) works in translation, it is not yet available natively (and mex files will need to be recompiled).